top of page

 WHEAT

-Outlook: Watch local basis closely—if bids firm, now could be the time to move wheat.
+Outlook: If your local basis is holding firm, now might be the time to move wheat ahead of winter storage pressure.

 EVENTS